appsody/website/content/docs/installing/installing-appsody.md

 > Currently, Appsody supports using a local Docker daemon only.
 See the [FAQ](/docs/faq/#13-can-i-use-the-minikube-docker-daemon-for-development).

 In environments where Docker is not available, a subset of Appsody commands can be used with Buildah as detailed in the [FAQ](/docs/faq#9-can-i-use-appsody-without-docker).
-Prerequisites specific to each operating system are provided within the links in the following section.
+Prerequisites specific to each operating system are provided within the links of the following section.

 ## Using installers